WvXY/WvXY_ToolboxPy/README.md

 ## Description

-A tiny 2D game engine written in Python using Moderngl
+A tiny 2D game engine written in Python using ModernGL

 It derived from my master thesis project.
 It is currently under development and not ready for use.